 We know from experience that boaters who go underprepared put themselves unnecessarily in harm’s way.
-That’s why we dedicate our service to each of our customers to provide you with the equipment you need to have fun and stay safe while out on your adventures.
-Protect yourself, your family, and everyone in your group with quality life jackets from Lake Powell Vacations!
-Every life jacket we rent out has been tested to ensure that they always work properly.
-Keep your life jacket handy so you can focus on your exploration and play on Lake Powell.
+That’s why we’re dedicated to providing you with the equipment you need to have fun and stay safe while out on your adventures.
+Protect yourself, your family, and everyone in your group with quality life jackets from Lake Powell Rentals & Retail!
+Every life jacket we rent out has been tested to ensure that it always works properly.
+Keep your life jacket handy, so you can focus on your exploration and play on Lake Powell.

 Keep in mind that some areas in Lake Powell are meant for swimming and enjoying the warm waters without the aid of a life jacket.
 These locations are well marked and will specify they are meant for recreational swimming.
 Despite this, young children should always wear a life jacket in these areas to prevent accidents.

 Learn a little about the areas you can enjoy while swimming in Lake Powell while keeping safe with our life jackets.
 It is important to keep in mind that no lifeguards watch any of the beaches in Lake Powell, so plan accordingly with kids and adults.

 South of the Stateline boating dock ramp at Wahweap is one of the most populated swimming spots during the tourist season at Lake Powell.
 Year after year, Lone Rock Beach remains a beach that the whole family can enjoy.
 Whether you want to swim or simply lay in the sun, the beach is wide enough that you can do both.
 One unfortunate truth is that you may come across the odd floating bottle or bag; the area has become a home to littering over the years.
 Always pack out what you pack in!